 Not to worry, it’s a perfectly normal thought!
 When you spend that much time researching a decision like purchasing an RV, seeing all the pictures of people in amazing locations doing amazing things, it’s easy to get lulled into the feeling that all you have to do is buy one and it will automatically whisk you away to beautiful destinations unknown!
 But that’s not quite the case yet, even in this age when driverless vehicles are becoming possible.
 We too had that moment when we brought our Holiday Rambler Vacationer home.
 It’s a big deal!

-We decided at the end of 2019 to sell our house and most of our stuff, buy an RV, and travel the country for a couple years.
+We decided at the end of 2019 to sell our house and most of our stuff, buy an RV, and travel the country for a couple of years.
 Little did we know that the events of 2020 would take place and create some interesting challenges.
-But as a result, LOTS of people decided that traveling in an RV, whether for vacation or full time living, was a good idea.
+But as a result, LOTS of people decided that traveling in an RV, whether for vacation or full-time living, was a good idea.
 All of a sudden, there are many first-time RV owners like us out there that are trying to figure how everything works!
 So, we are here to tell you how we answered that “Now what?” question for ourselves.
 And we’re also going to share our tips on how to get yourself and your new rig ready to make some awesome memories!

 Learn Your Rig